 Avoiding Accidents With Wildlife This Spring

-Posted On behalf of Pfeifer Morgan & Stesiak on Mar 27, 2015 in Advice
+Posted On behalf of Pfeifer Morgan & Stesiak on Mar 27, 2015 in Car Accidents

 In the spring, the temperatures warms, snow melts, and the sun stays out longer.
 While we are starting to enjoy the nicer weather, so are the animals - especially deer.

 According to the National Highway Traffic Safety Administration, there are approximately one million car accidents involving deer causing around 200 deaths and nearly $1 billion in damages.

 When you’re on the road this spring, our South Bend auto accident lawyers advise you to keep the following tips in mind.

 - Deer rarely travel alone, if you seen one deer, there are likely several more